w3f/polkadot-wiki/docs/general/contributing.md

 Ensure all information is technically accurate and up-to-date.
 The Polkadot ecosystem evolves rapidly, so meticulous attention to detail is crucial.

-!!!note
+!!!note "Production-only Features"
-    The Polkadot Wiki should only contain features that are live on the Polkadot relay chain, and should not refer to / allude to any upcoming features until they are live.
+    The Polkadot Wiki should only contain features live in production, on the Polkadot relay chain.
+It should not allude to any feature on test networks or Kusama.

 #### Consistency